-I am a first year Bsc college student in UCD.
+I am a second year Bsc college student in UCD.
 I have always been passionate about learning languages, I studied French for six years in secondary school and I have always really enjoyed it and thrived at it.
 However, I believe that there should be more of a focus placed on oral learning, in secondary school.
 After all, the end of goal of learning a language is being able to speak it!

 The structure of my lessons are as follows: